-In the spring of 2011, we selected 6 nearshore locations for our study plots.
+We selected 6 nearshore locations for our study plots.
 All of these selected locations were in areas that had been infested with milfoil in recent years, and that had received some herbicide treatment in the past 5 years.
-Three of the study plots were located in areas that were treated with triclopyr in 2011, with the remaining 3 plots located in areas that were not treated in 2011 (Fig. 4).
+Three of the study plots were located in areas that were treated with triclopyr in 2011 and 2012, with the remaining 3 plots located in areas that were not treated (Fig. 4).
 These plot locations covered a range of water depths from 2.5 to 6.0 feet and were generally distributed throughout the lake (Figs. 4 and 5).
 The lake sediment in all six plots was soft, marl, muck, with the southwestern plots appearing to have more marl than the northern and eastern plots.

 Figure 4.
-Map showing location and identification of the 6 study plots used in the 2011 study, and the areas treated with triclopyr in 2011 (dashed lines).
+Map showing location and identification of the 6 study plots used in the 2011-2012 study, and the areas treated with triclopyr (dashed lines).
 Plots are numbered according to water depth from deepest (plot 1) to shallowest (plot 6).
-Plot symbols in map do not reflect the actual size of the plots.
+Plot symbols on the map do not reflect the actual size of the plots.

 Figure 5.
 Average water depth within each study plot (n=9 in each plot) as measured on August 29, 2011.
 Standard deviation of mean depth was <4 inches in each plot.
+(Water depths were slightly different in 2012 due to changes in lake level and inherent error in GPS unit used to place plots)